Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Numerical solution of the configurational entropy and first passage time

 Another issue that arises for models with a large number of bonds is that some bonding states have mutually exclusive distance constraints that cannot be satisfied simultaneously.
 In this event, the state is not allowed and must be removed from the model.
 The layer simulation approach provides a reliable method to eliminate states, since an estimate of the outer first passage time $\tau_{(ij)}^+$ between states $i$ in layer $\ell$ and $j$ in layer $\ell + 1$ is computed before the entropy of state $j$.
 If there are no outer collisions in all states $i$ that are connected to state $j$, and $\tau_{(ij)}^{+}$ is infinite, state $j$ can be eliminated from the layer $\ell + 1$.

-The decomposition of the calculation of the configurational entropy into a number of independent calculations between adjacent layers reduces the computational demands of the task.
+The decomposition of the calculation of the configurational entropy into a number of independent calculations between adjacent layers reduces the computational demands of the task relative to a procedure in which all nonlocal bonds are active and $n_s = 2^{n_b}$ values of the entropy are evaluated simultaneously.
 This gain in serial efficiency is due to the reduction in the overall sampling time $\tau_s$ per sample required in the iterative procedure of verifying the uniform convergence of the sampled states that scales as the square of the number of bonds (see Sec.~(\ref{sec:layer})).
 In Fig.~\ref{fig:efficiency}, the relative efficiency of the layer method is demonstrated for a simple model with $20$ beads and a variable number of bonds $n_b$.
-The two simulation approaches coincide for a model with a single bond, and it is evident that the relative efficiency of the layer method increases roughly linearly with the number of bonds for a given choice of sampled configurations per state.
+The two simulation approaches coincide for a model with a single bond where $n_b = 1$ and $n_s = 2$, and it is evident that the relative efficiency of the layer method increases roughly linearly with the number of bonds for a given choice of sampled configurations per state.